Financial Samurai

 Today, roughly 50% of my passive income portfolio comes from real estate.
 Without a severance and rental income, I wouldn’t have had the courage to leave my job in 2012.

-Investing In Physical Assets Is The Best
+Investing In Physical Assets Provides Comfort

 For the future, I’m investing in real estate for my two young children.
 I know in 20 years they will marvel at how cheap real estate prices are today.
 Therefore, I want to invest in real estate for them now because they don’t yet have the ability or education to do so themselves.